smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 of the state parameter upon return to the redirect URL and MUST ensure that the state value is securely tied to the user’s current session (e.g., by relating the state value to a session identifier issued by the app).
-The app SHOULD limit the grants, scope, and period of time requested to the minimum necessary.
+The app SHOULD limit the grants and scope requested to the minimum necessary.
+In particular, apps should request refresh tokens only when the app needs multiple accesses to FHIR resources and only for the period of active usage needed (i.e., `online_access` or `offline_access`).

+Note that the scope that an app requests may be different from the scope specified in the access token issued by the EHR authorization server.
+This may be because the EHR authorization server needs to enforce a particular organizational access policy (e.g., minimum necessary) or because the app has requested a scope that is narrower than the FHIR resource definition.
+In any case, the authorization server is the ultimate arbiter responsible for enforcing organizational policy.

 If the app needs to authenticate the identity of the end-user, it should include two OpenID Connect scopes:  `openid` and `profile`.
 When these scopes